-- is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children.
-(National Standard 1: Suitable person) - understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children.
-(National Standard 2: Organisation) - has a sound awareness of the records to be kept and the importance of these.
-(National Standard 14: Documentation) Improvements since the last inspection At the last inspection the childminder was asked to record details of persons authorised to collect children. she now has good systems in place to ensure this information is recorded.
-Complaints since the last inspection Since the last inspection there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
+is aware of the duty to ensure that other people living or working on the premises are suitable to be in contact with children.
+However, the childminder does not have a current first aid certificate and this potentially affects children's health in the event of an accident in the home.
+(National Standard 1: Suitable person) understands the importance of working within the constraints of the condition of registration relating to number of children; and of organising space and resources to best meet the needs of the children (National Standard 2: Organisation) has a sound awareness of the records to be kept and the importance of these.
+(National Standard 14: Documentation) Improvements since the last inspection At the last inspection the childminder was asked to improve her knowledge and understanding of Child Protection issues and behaviour management strategies.
+The childminder has since developed her knowledge in both of these areas and her knowledge is suitable.
+The childminder was also asked to complete an appropriate first aid course and to develop her resources for babies and young children.
+The childminder has since attended an appropriate course but this certificate has since run out.
+She has a satisfactory understanding of providing suitable toys and equipment for babies and would acquire these before children of this age started at the setting.
+Complaints since the last inspection Since the last inspection, there have been no complaints made to Ofsted that required the provider or Ofsted to take any action in order to meet the National Standards.
 The provider is required to have procedures for dealing with concerns and complaints from parents and to keep a record of complaints and their outcome.
 THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection: